iknowjason/edge/README.md

 # Installing

 ## Binaries
 You can grab the pre-compiled binaries or build it.
+Make sure you also get the cloud provider IP prefix JSON files.

 ## Building
 Tested with go1.18